JCR64/GoldenEye-007-N64-Gun-Game/README.md

 * Project64 sometimes won't start a game if cheats are enabled.
 Opening and closing the cheats menu will fix this.

 * It's a lot of codes... in fact so many it does not play smoothly with [Triclon's Nintendo 64 Gameshark Code Injector](https://www.romhacking.net/utilities/1659/)

+## Console

+A reduced version (can only play the maps Temple, Complex, Library, Basement and Stack) intended for console play via a flash cart is available as a [BPS patch](/Console/Gun%20Game%20Patch.bps).
+This uses Triclon's Nintendo 64 Gameshark Code Injector so it requires you to have an expansion pak to play.